-Based on the literature report, about one half of women with CV can find relief after using baking soda sitz bath or baking soda capsules or tablets as vaginal inserts.
+Based on the literature report, about one half of women with CV may find relief after using baking soda sitz bath or baking soda capsules or tablets as vaginal inserts.

 Baking soda can raise vaginal pH and reduce the acidity related symptoms caused by CV.
 However, it does not eliminate the cause of CV, overgrowth of the Lactobacillus bacteria.
 This may explain why about one half of women with CV do not respond well to baking soda treatment.